Abrus precatorius: In traditional medicine

-The 1889 book 'The Useful Native Plants of Australia’ records that "The roots of this plant are used in India as a substitute for liquorice, though they are somewhat bitter.
+The 1889 book 'The Useful Native Plants of Australia' records that "The roots of this plant are used in India as a substitute for liquorice, though they are somewhat bitter.
 In Java the roots are considered demulcent.
 The leaves, when mixed with honey, are applied to swellings, and in Jamaica are used as a substitute for tea.
 Under the name of "Jequirity" the seeds have recently been employed in cases of ophthalmia, a use to which they have long been put in India and Brazil."

 The plant is also used in Ayurveda and is said to promote hair growth.
 It is sometimes used as an ingredient in Indian hair products.

+The leaves of Abrus precatorius are used by the indigenous communities of the Western region of Ghana as an anti-diabetic medicine.

 Laboratory study of extracts

 A variety of pharmacological effects have been observed in rodents, but have not been demonstrated clinically in humans, including: